-Mr. Quin is a mining geologist with over 30 years' experience in the mining and exploration industry.
+Mr. Quin is a mining geologist with over 38 years' experience in the mining and exploration industry.
 Mr. Quin is based in Vancouver, Canada, and has been the President and CEO of Midas Gold Corp. and its predecessor since January 2011.
 Mr. Quin was, until December 2010, President and COO of Capstone Mining Corp. and President & CEO of its predecessor, Sherwood Mining Corp. from 2005 until the combination with Capstone in 2008.
 Prior to joining Sherwood, Mr. Quin spent 18 years as Vice President and subsequently Executive Vice President of TSX listed Miramar Mining Corporation, a Canadian focused gold producer and developer.
 Mr. Quin has extensive experience in the resources sector, and in the financing, development and operation of production companies and has been a director of a number of Canadian list public companies.

-Mr. Quin was appointed to the Board in May 2010, and is the Company's Senior Independent Director.
+Mr. Quin was appointed to the Board in May 2010, and is an independent non-executive director.
+Mr. Quin is a member of the Remuneration and Audit Committees.

-Morgan Ball -Non-executive Director
+Morgan Ball - Non-executive Director

-Mr. Ball is a Chartered Accountant with more than 25 years of Australian and international experience in the resources, logistics and finance industries.
+Mr. Ball is a Chartered Accountant with more than 26 years of Australian and international experience in the resources, logistics and finance industries.
 Mr. Ball is currently Chief Financial Officer of ASX Listed Saracen Mineral Holdings Limited and was previously Managing Director of ASX Listed BC Iron Limited.

 Mr. Ball is Chairman of the Audit Committee and a member of the Remuneration Committee and was appointed to the Board as an independent non-executive director on June 24, 2016.
+Mr. Ball was appointed Lead Independent Non-executive Director on September 13, 2018.